huuaho/umg-headless/docs/deployment.md

 1. Go to SiteGround **Site Tools** → **Speed** → **Caching**
 2. Click **Flush All Caches**
 3. Retry the request

-Note: Without the permanent fix, you'll need to flush cache each time you switch between localhost and production testing.

 ### Images/Logos Not Loading After Migration